List of As Told by Ginger characters: Coach Candace

 She made her first appearance in Butterflies Are Free Part One, When Dodie was at pep squad tryouts, she was explaining to the girls what cheerleading moves they have to if they want to make the cut but she warns Dodie that no female freshman has never made the cut, causing Dodie to be more determined.
-In Kiss Today Goodbye, she disliked her low carb healthy meal which had no taste, Dodie tells her she'll cook her meals for her, as a result, she is very impressed and Dodie started to work her way into helping her which included cleaning the cheerleaders hoodies, she earned presenting the pep squad in the football game.
-In Dodie's Big Break, she welcomed her into the pep squad as a mascot which she performed as in her first game in which she was injured and amazingly became a member of the pep squad but after finding out that Dodie continued to fake her injury that she recovered from, she kicked her off the squad, When Ginger ask her to forgive Dodie and allow her back in, she revealed her backstory about how she tried out as teen but never made it, After Ginger confronted her, she decided to let her back into the squad, but when Dodie hurt her leg, she decided to allow her to try out next year.
+In Kiss Today Goodbye, she strongly disliked her low carb healthy meal which had no taste at all, Dodie tells her she'll cook her meals for her, as a result, she is very impressed and Dodie started to work her way into helping her which included cleaning the cheerleaders hoodies, she earned presenting the pep squad in the football game.
+In Dodie's Big Break, she welcomed her into the pep squad as a mascot which she performed as in her first game in which she was injured and amazingly became a member of the pep squad but after finding out that Dodie continued to fake her injury that she recovered from, she kicked her off the squad.
+When Ginger ask her to forgive Dodie and allow her back in, she revealed her backstory about how she tried out as teen but never made it.
+After Ginger confronted her, she decided to let her back into the squad, but when Dodie hurt her leg, she decided to allow her to try out next year.
 Despite appearing in only three episodes as a story arc focusing on Dodie's aspired pep squad career.